Storyblok Raises $80M Series C - Read News

 Personalizing customer experience in this way not only enables you to target a wider range of people by appealing to their preferences, but also increases customer retention, satisfaction, and loyalty.

-Section titled 4.
-It integrates with other technologies 4.
-It integrates with other technologies
+4. It integrates with other technologies

 With the assistance of APIs, headless CMS allows for easy, flexible integration with other internet marketing software and platforms.
 You could integrate with different messaging apps to connect with a wider range of customers; localization platforms to translate your content for internationalization; CRM systems to manage customer data, and DMP systems to monitor and measure your omnichannel campaigns.